 Early in 1997, the Police Chief, at the request of community members who were expressing the need to provide positive alternative activities for Albany’s young people, began to research ways to address these concerns.
 In February, the police department sent an Officer to the California Police Activities League’s (CAL PAL) conference.
 It was determined that the Albany Police Department could best serve the needs of the community by starting a PAL program.
 A collaboration of the police department and other agencies within the City would be necessary to establish a successful PAL program.
 On April 30, 1997, the Albany Police Activities League (APAL) had its first meeting.
 The original twelve member Board of Directors included representatives from the Albany Unified School District, local businesses, a City Council member and city staff, and community members.
 The Police Chief and the officer serving as APAL Executive Director, served as ex officio board members.
-APAL became a member of California PAL and received 501(c)(3) status.
+APAL became a member of California PAL, filed bylaws with the State of CA and received IRS 501(c)(3) status.
 It was determined that the focus of APAL would be to provide service to middle school aged students.

 During the first year APAL provided a flag football team as well as girls basketball teams.
 Over the next several years there were collaborative programs with the Albany School District, UC Village, and the City of Albany Recreation Department.
 Activities included hiking trips to Point Reyes, Nike Flight Basketball League, and field trips.
 APAL also participated in the YMCA basketball league.
 By the spring of 1998, there were 100 members of APAL.